 - Providing linkages to community resources for financial services, housing, employment, education and social services.

 - Assisting individuals with maintaining and maximizing sources of financial support including: Supplemental Security Income, Social Security Disability Insurance, home help and food assistance.

 - Monitoring of public benefits.

-The supports coordinator can assist individuals with accessing accredited providers from the Community Mental Health panel or assist with choosing and hiring providers and services.
+The case manager can assist individuals with accessing accredited providers from the Integrated Services of Kalamazoo (ISK) panel or assist with choosing and hiring providers and services.

 To speak with a case manager, call (269) 387-7061.